|← Ethical Business Challenges Today||Media Monitoring →|

 Some professionals who have special knowledge about a particular service use brokerage model.
 They share their knowledge with their clients for a fee.
 A good example is a real estate agent.
 He/she knows more than a common person about a real estate market, so he/she charges a fee for these services.
 In this model, the professional acts as the broker between the customer and the seller.

-Commission model looks like advertiser model.
+Commission model look like advertiser model.
 However, businesses gain profits from commission, not advertising.
 This model is a cross between a brokerage and an advertiser model.
 However, it requires less initial investments and licensing than brokerage model (Bryant).

 Nowadays Interned is used everywhere.
 There were no special online models before.
 However, now they exist.
 There are three most generally used online business models: made for the Web, brand extension, and the transmedia model.